-Seed scores of less than 0 will be counted as 0.
+Seed scores of less than 0 will be counted as 0, except when a team passes on a round, in which case their score will be -1 for the round.
 A team's Seed Score is the average of their best two Seeding rounds.
 The tableside used by a team for a Seeding round (the side from which the robots will start) is determined when teams are called to be on deck for their turn in a Seeding round.